The themes and focus for Congregation

 - 2020 is ‘Society 3.0’

-One of the outputs of CongRegation an eBook and the posts are the chapters in that book.
+One of the outputs of CongRegation is an eBook and the posts are the chapters in that book.

 We want perspectives, stories, case studies, opinion pieces, how to’s, experience based, wish lists, academic, thought leadership looking at this area from multiple angles.